3.1) Point of Reflection

 f is the frequency in Hz

 An antenna is made from a length of copper wire, rod or tube which is soldered to a suitable connector.
-The length of the antenna being selected using formula 1.1 and a velocity factor of 1.
+The length of the antenna being selected using Equation 1.1 and a velocity factor of 1.
 A second, identical connector is modified as a cable extension by removing the connection part of the centre pin, see figure 10.
 Also shown is a Voltage/Current Detector made by us.

 3.3) Reflection Measurement

 The test equipment is first connected as per figure 11 in order to find the frequency for the current null at 180° of phase shift in one direction (half wave) of the test cable with the modified connector.
 The DMM is connected to the current output of the Voltage/Current Detector.
 By measuring first a quarter wave with the cable and then a half wave for the cable and antenna, the measurement frequency is kept almost constant and therefore, any frequency response measurement error in the test equipment is minimised.
 The modified connector is used in order obtain the electrical length of the measurement set up from the Voltage/Current Detector to the very base of the antenna.
 Those familiar with vector network analyser measurements will recognise this as establishing the measurement reference plane at the very base of the antenna.
-The Broadband Amplifier and Voltage and Current detector designed by Chemandy Electronics can be used for this measurement and a description of the functioning of the Current/Voltage detector can be found at Appendix C
+The Broadband Amplifier and Voltage and Current Detector designed by Chemandy Electronics can be used for this measurement and a description of the functioning of the Current/Voltage detector can be found at Appendix C

 The circuit is then re-configured as per figure 12 and the antenna length is trimmed to achieve a current null.
 The generator frequency can be changed during this process in order to assess how the trimming is progressing but should be returned to the same frequency as found in the cable measurement.
-The overall electrical length of the cable and antenna is then calculated using formula 1.2 (which in this case is a total length of 1.076 metres).
+The overall electrical length of the cable and antenna is then calculated using Equation 1.2 (which in this case is a total length of 1.076 metres).
 The electrical length of the antenna is then calculated by subtracting the two electrical lengths obtained (which in this case gives an antenna electrical length of 1.076 - 0.537 = 0.539 metres).

 It can be seen that the electrical length (in this case 0.539 metres) of the antenna is longer than the mechanical length of the antenna (in this case 0.444 metres).
 If the electrical length of the antenna was shorter than the mechanical length then it would be conclusive proof that the current does not reach the end of the antenna, but this is not the case.
 The velocity constant of the antenna is now calculated by dividing the mechanical length by the electrical length (in this case 0.444 / 0.539 = 0.8237) and this constant is very similar to that of a high quality coaxial cable which is in the region of 0.82, thus showing that the antenna is functioning like a lossy transmission line, in which the current does in fact reach the very end.
 There is no evidence to suggest that the current does not reach the end of an antenna and it has already been proven on pages 2 and 3 that a current transformer at the end of the antenna would indicate zero current, as there are two almost equal currents of virtually the same phase at this point.
 It is therefore assumed in the rest of this study that the current does actually reach the very end of the antenna where it is reflected towards the original input.